 “The Foundation is to be commended for securing this monumental gift on behalf of Jefferson College and its students,” said Board of Trustees President Krystal Hargis.
 “It's very exciting, and it really touches me to see the generosity and commitment of Mr. Ault.”

 The Foundation provides opportunity and access to higher education through scholarships and financial support.
 During the extended period of economic uncertainty, the organization has assumed a major role in meeting the needs of the college and its students.
 The commitment of donors—individuals, alumni, organizations and businesses alike—has taken on a greater role of importance more than ever before.

-“David’s gift represents a new energy and course of direction as established by past-president Dennis Kehm and the Foundation Board,” added current Foundation President Michael Walsh.
+“David’s gift represents a new energy and course of direction as established by past-President and current member of the Foundation Board Dennis Kehm,” added current Foundation President Michael Walsh.
 “His generosity sets a standard for others who may be in a position to support the college through the donation of property or similar bequests.”

 Connecting Careers and Education: Dobbs $50,000 Gift Supports Automotive Technology at Jefferson College